Road to diagnosis

 CTX is rare, but there are probably many people with CTX who do not know they have it.
 There are several reasons for this.

-- Most doctors have never seen a case of CTX.
-Only around 425 cases of CTX have been identified and published.
-Most doctors will not have seen a patient with CTX.
+• Most doctors have never seen a case of CTX.
+As this is rare genetic disorder in the general population, most doctors will not have seen a patient with CTX.